 The Coronavirus Aid, Relief, and Economic Security (CARES) Act is the third federal legislation meant to address the COVID-19 crisis.
-It was signed into law on March 27, 2020.
+It was passed by the Senate on March 25 and is expected to pass the House of Representatives Friday, March 27.

 The CARES Act touches on many aspects of the healthcare industry and the overall economy.
 This memo focuses on the provisions most likely to impact the architecture profession.
 This is not legal advice; every firm should consult their own counsel for how these policies will impact them specifically.
 The policies included in the CARES Act build on the first two federal laws passed in response to COVID-19 on March 6 and March 18, 2020.
+Please see the previous memo from Tim Hawk, FAIA on March 22, 2020 for more detailed information on those bills.

 There will likely be additional actions from Congress and the federal agencies to address the health crisis and the economy in the months ahead.
 A fourth legislative attempt may include infrastructure and other investments.
-AIA will send additional information as it becomes available
+AIA will send additional information as it becomes available.